Mastering the Science Behind the Perfect Blackened Fish

 - 1 tablespoon dried oregano

-- 1 tablespoon cayenne pepper (adjust to taste for heat)
+- 1 tablespoon cayenne pepper (adjust to taste)

 - 1 teaspoon garlic powder